petershin/liferay-learn/docs/courses/latest/en/commerce-architect/building-the-b2b-storefront/creating-a-checkout-page.md

 1. Go to the *Styles* tab and in the Spacing settings, choose *Spacer 5* for the margin on the top of the element.

-1. Drag and drop a Heading fragment inside the fixed width container.
+1. Drag and drop a *Heading* fragment inside the fixed width container.

-1. Set the header title to *Checkout*.
+1. Set the header title to `Checkout`.

 1. Go to the *Styles* tab and in the Spacing settings, choose *Spacer 4* for the margin at the bottom of the element.

-1. In the Text settings, set the text alignment to center.
+1. In the Text settings, set the text alignment to *center*.

 1. Drag and drop the *Checkout* widget inside the fixed width container.